Location: Griffin Hall 500

 Executive Assistant to the Dean: L. Sue Murphy-Angel

 Events and Communication Coordinator: Krista Rayford

-The college offers twelve bachelor’s degrees, five master’s degrees, twelve minors, and a variety of certificates, both graduate and undergraduate.
+The college offers ten bachelor’s degrees, five master’s degrees, and a variety of certificates, both graduate and undergraduate.
 Several of our programs are available in a variety of forms, including traditional face-to-face, fully online, and hybrid formats.
 Many of them accommodate working professionals who are only available for coursework in the evening and on weekends.